-Bo, statistically speaking, may be the “worst” player of this bunch, but for a brief 2-3 year period, he was one of the most popular athlete’s in the nation and had his own Nike ad campaign.
+Bo, statistically speaking, may be the “worst” player of this bunch, but for a brief 2-3 year period, he was one of the most popular athletes in the nation and had his own Nike ad campaign as well as a Saturday morning cartoon.
 He did amazing things with his bat – whether it was breaking it over his knee, or hitting the ball over the wall and in the field – running up the wall or gunning down runners with his cannon arm (he led all left fielders in assists in both 1988 and 1989).
 He was a human highlight real.

 Were there serious flaws to his game?
 Sure.
-He has the 13th worst on-base percentage in club history for anyone with 1,000 plate appearances (although Royals Hall of Famer Frank White is worse).
+He has the 13th worst on-base percentage in club history for anyone with 1,000 plate appearances (although Frank White is worse).
 He only played in 511 games – 4 full seasons, and never played more than 135 games in a season and played 124 or less in three of them.
-But, he has the 8th best slugging percentage (.480) in club history, has the best ISO in club history, is the 1 of 2 All-Star Game MVP’s in club history, and put the Royals on the map in the late 80s/early 90s.
+But, he has the 8th best slugging percentage (.480) in club history, has the best ISO in club history, is the one of two All-Star Game MVP’s in club history, and put the Royals on the map in the late 80s/early 90s.
 It is hard to say there are too many players in Royals history more famous than Bo.

 A .250/.308/.480 hitter in KC, he hit more than 22 HR in all four of his full seasons, including a 32-HR, 105-RBI (4th) 1989, where he also led the league in strikeouts (172) in 135 games.
 He was kind of a HR or nothing type of guy, as he hit more HR than doubles or triples combined every year.
 Other than the 100-RBI season, his next highest total was 78.